 After nearly 2 years of looking for property, they purchased 35 acres in the hills east of the Napa Valley floor in 1999.
 This was raw land with no other vineyards in the immediate vicinity.
-With no intention of making wine commercially they soon planted 5 acres of vines – to three clones of Cabernet Sauvignon.
+With no intention of making wine commercially they soon planted 5 acres of vines to three clones of Cabernet Sauvignon.
 As their wine interest grew, they both decided to enroll in viticulture classes at Napa College.
-After a few years the fruit was ready and so Michael re-enrolled, this time taking enology classes.
+After a few years the grapes were ready and so Michael re-enrolled, this time taking enology classes.
 By this time Napa Valley College was building their own winery.

 This is mountain grown Cabernet Sauvignon country and that is the varietal they focus their efforts on.
 Everything at this winery is completely micromanaged and often their harvest can take 3 to 4 weeks as not every block ripens at once.
 Only a ton is picked at any one time and only specific clusters are harvested when acidity, flavor and sugar are at the desired level.
 They will return a number of times to pick only ripe clusters throughout the harvest even to the level of picking specific rows.
 This of course is not the most cost-effective way to harvest a vineyard but is what counts when your focus is on quality.